 As the nights get longer and increasingly colder, there’s no better way to celebrate Bonfire Night in Manchester and the North than by gathering your family and friends together, by a huge bonfire, to watch the night sky explode with colour.

 Although, there is a kind of alchemy to a good Bonfire Night.
 It’s not always just about the firework show itself – let’s be honest, that pretty much comes down to where’s closest.
 Lining up a cosy meal before as a buffer against the biting wind, and a warm dram to take the edge off the frostbite after – that’s what will make the shivering-in-a-muddy-field bit of the evening seem worth it.
-Alternatively, you can let your wellies fester under the stairs for another year by going instead to one of Manchester’s highest vantage points.
-Stay dry and sit back with the smuggest cocktail you’re ever likely to sip.
+Alternatively, head to one of Manchester’s vantage points, and stay warm and dry with the smuggest cocktail you’re ever likely to sip.

-If you’re looking for more traditional bonfire night shenanigans – head for the Northern hills of Heaton Park or Platt Fields Park, if you want the biggest bonfire in the South of the city.
-Fast becoming the heart of the Levenshulme community, The Klondyke promises a vibrant set-up too.
+If you’re looking for more traditional bonfire night shenanigans – get wrapped up and head for the Northern hills of Heaton Park or Platt Fields Park, if you’re looking for the biggest bonfire south of the city.

-Alternatively, head to the warm heights of Manchester’s Cloud 23, stay dry, enjoy the panoramic views and toast the city’s busy night sky.
+Alternatively, head to the warm heights of Manchester’s 20 Stories, stay dry, enjoy the panoramic views and toast the city’s busy night sky.

 Remember, remember to get your plans in for the 5th November.
 It’ll be here before you know it.